 - Missing title and/or IDs

 Make sure the correct headers are used in the TSV file.
 You can find the required headers here.

 Also, make sure to remove additional spaces before or after the headers.

 Descriptions include additional tabs

 The TSV format uses Tab Separated Values.
 Think of it like an Excel sheet where each line in the feed is a row and where each tab separates the columns.
-Sometimes product descriptions use tabs to indentation to the content.
-If this tab is also stored in the feed it disrupts the required tab sequence to complete the import.
+Sometimes, product descriptions use tabs to indent the content.
+If this tab is also stored in the feed, it disrupts the required tab sequence to complete the import.
 This is why you should avoid additional tabs being added to the descriptions or any other attribute.